-Students utilize planners to track all homework, projects, and long-term assignments.
+Students utilize planners in Grades 4-8 to track all homework, projects, and long-term assignments.
 The parent/guardian should review this with students regularly.

-Additionally, homework will be posted online; information regarding this is shared by individual classroom teachers at Parents' Night.
+Additionally, homework will be posted online; information regarding this is shared by individual classroom teachers at Meet the Teacher Night (formerly Curriculum Night).